ihucos/zvenv/README.md

 ### Why?

-Don't dump too much cruft in your root Linux installation, install your dependencies in cbox instances instead.
+Don't dump too much cruft in your root Linux installation, install your dependencies in zvenv instances instead.

 ### Does it run graphical applications?
 Yes.

-### Does sound work in other cenvs?
+### Does sound work inside the virtualenvs?
 No, not out of the box.

 ### Does it expose binded ports?